 In 2012, the EPA finalized rules that establish new air emissions controls for oil and natural gas production and natural gas processing operations.
 Specifically, the EPA's rule package included New Source Performance Standards to address emissions of sulfur dioxide and volatile organic compounds ("VOCs") and a separate set of emissions standards to address hazardous air pollutants frequently associated with oil and natural gas production and processing activities.
 The rules established specific new requirements regarding emissions from compressors and controllers at natural gas processing plants, dehydrators, storage tanks and other production equipment as well as the first federal air standards for natural gas wells that are hydraulically fractured.
 In June 2016, the EPA took steps to expand on these regulations when it published New Source Performance Standards, known as Subpart OOOOa, that require certain new, modified or reconstructed facilities in the oil and natural gas sector to reduce methane gas and VOC emissions.
 These Subpart OOOOa standards would expand the 2012 New Source Performance Standards by using certain equipment-specific emissions control practices, requiring additional controls for pneumatic controllers and pumps as well as compressors, and imposing leak detection and repair requirements for natural gas compressor and booster stations.
 However, the EPA announced in April 2017 that it intended to reconsider certain aspects of the 2016 New Source Performance Standards, and in May 2017, the EPA issued an administrative stay of key provisions of the rule, but was promptly ordered by the D.C.
 Circuit to implement the rule.
 The EPA also proposed 60-day and two-year stays of certain provisions in June 2017 and published a Notice of Data Availability in November 2017 seeking comment and providing clarification regarding the agency's legal authority to stay the rule.
 In March 2018, EPA finalized narrow amendments to the rule, and in October 2018, EPA proposed further reconsideration amendments to the rule.
 Among other things, these amendments would alter fugitive emissions requirements, monitoring frequencies, and well site pneumatic pump standards.
+In September 2019, the EPA published a proposed rulemaking amending the June 2016 regulations that, among other things, would remove sources in the transmission and storage segment from the oil and natural gas source category and rescind the methane-specific requirements applicable to sources in the production and processing segments of the industry.
+As an alternative, EPA also proposed to rescind the methane-specific requirements that apply to all sources in the oil and natural gas industry, without removing the transmission and storage sources from the current source category.
+Under either alternative, EPA plans to retain emissions limits for volatile organic compounds.
+The EPA proposed rulemaking indicates that the controls to reduce volatile organic compound emissions also reduce methane at the same time, so separate methane limitations for these segments of the industry are redundant.
+Whether these proposed standards may become implemented, on what date and exactly what they will require is unknown at this time.

-Depending upon whether EPA finalizes these further amendments, Subpart OOOOa and any additional regulation of air emissions from the oil and gas sector could result in increased expenditures for pollution control equipment, which could impact our customers' operations and negatively impact our business.
+Depending upon whether EPA finalizes these further amendments or promulgates any additional regulation of air emissions from the oil and gas sector could result in increased expenditures for pollution control equipment, which could impact our customers' operations and negatively impact our business.